Christmas music: Adopted Christmas music

 "Do You Want to Build a Snowman?"
 (2013), from the movie Frozen, features lyrics that are more of an illustration of the relationship between the two main characters than a general description of winter or the holidays, but its title rhetoric and the winter imagery used throughout the film have led it to be considered a holiday song.

-Quite the contrary, "Sleigh Ride", composed originally in 1948 as an instrumental by Leroy Anderson, was inspired by a heatwave in Connecticut.
+"Sleigh Ride", composed originally in 1948 as an instrumental by Leroy Anderson, was inspired by a heatwave in Connecticut.
 The song premiered with the Boston Pops Orchestra in May 1948 with no association with Christmas.
 The lyrics added in 1950 have "nothing to do with Santa, Jesus, presents or reindeer," but the jingling bells and "sleigh" in the title made it a natural Christmas song.
 Lyricist Sammy Cahn and composer Jule Styne also found themselves in a heatwave in July 1945 when they wrote "Let It Snow!
 Let It Snow!
 Let It Snow!", inserting no reference to Christmas in the song.
 "Holiday" (2010) is about the summer holidays, but has been used in some Christmas ad campaigns.

 Perry Como famously sang Franz Schubert's setting of "Ave Maria" in his televised Christmas special each year, including the song on The Perry Como Christmas Album (1968).
-The song, a prayer to the Virgin Mary sung in Latin, would become a "staple of family holiday record collections."
+The song, a prayer to the Virgin Mary (quoted from the Gospel of Luke) sung in Latin, would become a "staple of family holiday record collections."
 American a capella group Pentatonix released their version of "Hallelujah", the 1984 song written by Leonard Cohen and covered famously by a number of acts, on their Christmas album shortly before the songwriter's death in 2016.
-Besides the title, and several biblical references, the song contains no connection to Christmas or the holidays per se.
+Besides the title, and several biblical (Old Testament) references, the song contains no connection to Christmas or the holidays per se; an earlier 2014 rewrite introduced by Cloverton repurposed the tune and some of Cohen's lyrics to make it more explicitly Christian and Christmas-themed.
 Various versions have been added to Christmas music playlists on radio stations in the United States and Canada.

 In the United Kingdom, songs not explicitly tied to Christmas are popularly played during the year-end holidays.
-"Stop the Cavalry", written and performed by English musician Jona Lewie in 1980, was intended as a war protest.
-The line "Wish I was at home for Christmas" with brass band arrangements styled it as an appropriate song to play in the Christmas season.
-Children's songs such as "Mr Blobby" (No. 1, 1993) and the theme from Bob the Builder (No. 1, 2000), novelty songs such as Benny Hill's "Ernie" (No. 1, 1971) and South Parks "Chocolate Salty Balls" (No. 2, 1998), and "He Ain't Heavy, He's My Brother" from an ensemble of Liverpudlian celebrities in commemoration of the 1989 Hillsborough Disaster (No. 1, 2012) are often heard around Christmas.
+"Stop the Cavalry", written and performed by English musician Jona Lewie in 1980, was intended as a war protest, which his record label was unwilling to release in its original form.
+The label reworked the record, added a tubular bell and a brass band sound, and built upon a throwaway line about wanting to be "home for Christmas" to make the song a Christmas song.